edwardclem/handwriting/README.md

 ## Notebooks

 I've provided a few example notebooks - `examples/dataset.ipynb` has some poking around in the IAM dataset, and `examples/inference.ipynb` has some inference examples and test-time stats.
+The provided artifact was trained without the training shortcut.

 ## Citations